... developing and augmenting your know-how and skills by accessing praxis-driven training material...

 Learn the execution mechanisms and deployment options of your application

-Course related to Working on ews in the context of Multisector
+Course related to Working on ews

 This course will guide workspace partners through the process of offering software tools on the emGORA workspace marketplace.
 The lectures are focusing on the provision of apps via different execution engines, like the CloudBroker Platform (CBP).
 The execution via CBP is well suited for to offer Linux- and Windows-based software, as well as batch job processing1.